-In December 2013, the Company sold 21,303,750 common stock units.
-Each common stock unit consisted of one share of the Company's common stock and a warrant to purchase one share of the Company's common stock (the "2013 Warrants").
+In December 2013, the Company sold 1,420,250 shares of the Company's common stock and warrants to purchase an additional 1,420,250 shares of the Company's common stock (the "2013 Warrants").
 The agreement governing the 2013 Warrants includes the following terms:

-- the 2013 Warrants have an exercise price of \$1.43 per share, subject to adjustment for certain events, including the issuance of stock dividends on the Company's common stock and, in certain instances, the issuance of the Company's common stock or instruments convertible into the Company's common stock at a price per share less than the exercise price of the 2013 Warrants; - the 2013 Warrants have an expiration date of December 16, 2018; - a holder of 2013 Warrants may exercise the warrants through a cashless exercise if, and only if, the Company does not have an effective registration statement then available for the issuance of the shares of its common stock.
-If an effective registration statement is available for the issuance of its common stock a holder may only exercise the 2013Warrants through a cash exercise; - the exercise price and the number and type of securities purchasable upon exercise of 2013 Warrants are subject to adjustment upon certain corporate events, including certain combinations, consolidations, liquidations, mergers, recapitalizations, reclassifications, reorganizations, stock dividends and stock splits, a sale of all or substantially all of the Company's assets and certain other events; and - in the event of an extraordinary transaction (as defined in the 2013 Warrant agreement), generally including any merger with or into another entity, sale of all or substantially all of the Company's assets, tender offer or exchange offer, or reclassification of its common stock, the Company or any successor entity will pay the 2013 Warrant holder, at such holder's option, exercisable at any time concurrently with or within 30 days after the consummation of the extraordinary transaction, an amount of cash equal to the value of such holder's warrants as determined in accordance with the Black Scholes option pricing model and the terms of the 2013 Warrants.
+- the 2013 Warrants have an exercise price of \$15.30 per share, subject to adjustment for certain events, including the issuance of stock dividends on the Company's common stock and, in certain instances, the issuance of the Company's common stock or instruments convertible into the Company's common stock at a price per share less than the exercise price of the 2013 Warrants; - the 2013 Warrants have an expiration date of December 16, 2018; - a holder of 2013 Warrants may exercise the warrants through a cashless exercise if, and only if, the Company does not have an effective registration statement then available for the issuance of the shares of its common stock.
+If an effective registration statement is available for the issuance of its common stock a holder may only exercise the 2013Warrants through a cash exercise; - the exercise price and the number and type of securities purchasable upon exercise of 2013 Warrants are subject to adjustment upon certain corporate events, including certain combinations, consolidations, liquidations, mergers, recapitalizations, reclassifications, reorganizations, stock dividends and stock splits, a sale of all or substantially all of the Company's assets and certain other events; and - in the event of an extraordinary transaction (as defined in the agreement governing the 2013 Warrants), generally including any merger with or into another entity, sale of all or substantially all of the Company's assets, tender offer or exchange offer, or reclassification of its common stock, the Company or any successor entity will pay the 2013 Warrant holder, at such holder's option, exercisable at any time concurrently with or within 30 days after the consummation of the extraordinary transaction, an amount of cash equal to the value of such holder's warrants as determined in accordance with the Black Scholes option pricing model and the terms of the 2013 Warrants.

-In August 2014, the Company sold 30,000,000 shares of common stock and warrants to purchase an additional 15,000,000 shares of common stock (the "2014 Warrants").
+In August 2014, the Company sold 2,000,000 shares of common stock and warrants to purchase an additional 1,000,000 shares of common stock (the "2014 Warrants").
 The agreement governing the 2014 Warrants includes the following terms: